Google ADK

 ### See your agent traces in the Agents view

-* A single session containing three turns.
+* A session containing the conversation's turns.